indiglox/demo-playwright-1/README.md

-# Playwright Test Automation for Swag Labs
+# Playwright Test Automation for [Swag Labs: Sauce Demo](https://www.saucedemo.com/)

-This repository demonstrates end-to-end (E2E) test automation using Playwright for the Swag Labs web application.
+This repository demonstrates end-to-end (E2E) test automation using Playwright for the [Swag Labs: Sauce Demo](https://www.saucedemo.com/) web application.
 It includes test cases for various user journeys, such as login, inventory management, cart operations, filtering, and checkout.

 ## Project Overview

-This project leverages Playwright to create a robust test suite for Swag Labs.
+This project leverages Playwright to create a robust test suite for [Swag Labs: Sauce Demo](https://www.saucedemo.com/).
 The tests are organized into multiple test files, each focusing on a specific feature or user flow.
 The project uses TypeScript for better code quality and maintainability.

 ## Features